 It is the policy of Wayne County Schools Career Center that any criminal activities or emergencies be reported immediately to the appropriate authorities.
 Notification should then be made to any available staff member, who will report the incident to the supervisor on duty.
-All emergencies and criminal activities will be reported to the Manager of Adult & Community Education, Director of Operations and to the Superintendent.
+All emergencies and criminal activities will be reported to the Career Technical Supervisor, Director of Operations and to the Superintendent.